andulval/crwn-clothing-v2/README.md

 >User can sign up with email and password

->User can log in with with google or email and password
+>User can log-in with google or email and password

 >User can add products to cart